-Who Is Protected Under HIPAA?, Mandatory and Addressable Security measures Outlined, About HIPAA, Consequences on Patients
+Who Is Protected Under HIPAA?
+Mandatory and Addressable Security measures Outlined, About HIPAA, Consequences on Patients and so on.

 Our HIPAA Explained page discusses the Healthcare Insurance Portability and Accountability Act (HIPAA), including the most recent modifications to the Act in 2013, as well as how the Act’s regulations now impact patients, the healthcare sector as a whole, and the people who work in it.

 The Healthcare Insurance Portability and Accountability Act (HIPAA) was implemented in 1996 with the goal of allowing employees to transfer over their healthcare insurance and rights from one employment to the next.
 Further objectives were added to the law during its passage through Congress, and the final draft contained five titles.

 In terms of describing HIPAA, Title 2 (Preventing Health Care Fraud and Abuse, Administrative Simplification, and Medical Liability Reform) has the greatest influence on the healthcare and health insurance sectors.
 As a result of this Title of the Act, the United States Department of Health and Human Services (HHS) has published five sets of Rules to regulate how patient health information is safeguarded from theft, corruption, and unlawful deletion.